deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details>
 <summary><strong>Data Loading</strong></summary>

-This section demonstrates how the dataset was imported and validated for analysis.
-The following video walks through the data loading process, including setting up the PostgreSQL database and importing the CSV files.
+This section demonstrates how the dataset was imported and loaded to PostgreSQL database locally before our analysis.
+First a database was created and then we used automation for uploading the `.CSV` files using `Python` on the `Jupyter Notebook`.
+We used the `SQLAlchemy` library to import the functions to have the files path and do the task for us.
+However, it is difficult to visually show how we achieved that in this `README.md` file, but you can take a quick look of that code running by clicking this.

 > 📁 `validation/Python Automated Table Creation & Data Fill Up on Jupyter Notebook.mp4`